 I find it hard to cut out all sugar and sweets from my daily diet and I’ve come to an understanding that I need a bit of sweetness in my life.
 But I know the harmful effects of processed sugar and fats that are found in most cookies and candy bars today.

-This chewy double chocolate cookie is also gluten free and vegan – and perfect for any occasion!
+This chewy double chocolate cookie is gluten-free and vegan – and perfect for any occasion!

 - Preheat oven to 350 degrees.